SteRiba/mapty-app/README.md

-#mapty app
+# mapty app

-App for tracking cycling and running
+App for tracking cycling and running workouts